gaia-platform/GaiaPlatform/demos/README.md

 # demos
-This is a folder for demo code.
+This is a folder for demo/prototype code.